 If you don’t see a fact check

-Fact checks aren't guaranteed to be shown.
-There are several factors that decide whether a fact check appears, most importantly the relevance and recency of the fact check in relation to your search query.
+Fact checks don't surface for every search.
+There are several factors that determine whether a fact check appears, mainly if the search terms are clearly seeking information about the accuracy of a claim.
+Additionally, we consider the relevance and recency of the fact check in relation to the search terms.

 If you don’t see a fact check, it may be because an eligible publisher hasn't published a fact check article relevant to your search.
 YouTube doesn’t provide editorial direction on fact check articles or rating systems that show in the information panels.